 In 2001 Jakovenko won the Saint-Vincent Open and Valle d’Aosta Open.
 In 2002, he was =1st at the Pardubice Open and the Aosta Open.
 Then came 1st at the Montreal World tournament in 2005, and =5th at the Aeroflot Open (2005), half point behind the 4 co-winners.
 He came 2nd at Ciudad de Pamplona (2006), at Corus Group B (2007), and at the 6th Aeroflot Festival (2007) , =3rd at the Tal Memorial (2007), then won the 8th Poikovsky Karpov Tournament (2007) by a full point, and came =1st in Poikovsky Tournament (2008).
 He tied for first in the Elista Grand Prix (2008), placed =2nd at Dortmund (2009) and scored a creditable 4/10 at Pearl Spring Chess Tournament (2009).
 There followed =2nd in the FIDE Grand Prix (2010), =3rd in Poikovsky Tournament (2010) and 5.5/9 at Aeroflot Open (2011).
 In October 2012, he came clear first in the category 18 13th Karpov International (2012), scoring 6/9 with a TPR of 2822.
 In December 2013, he emerged as the winner in the Final of the Russian Cup, a 4-round knockout tournament.

-<Olympiad> Jakovenko played board one for Russia in the Olympiad (2008) in Dresden, and won individual gold.
-In the Chess Olympiad (2010), he played for Russia 3, scoring +8 =10 -1 for a playing percentage of 68.4%.
+<Olympiad> Jakovenko won the reserve board gold medal at the Dresden Olympiad (2008).
+1 In the Chess Olympiad (2010), he played for Russia C,2 scoring +8 =10 -1 for a playing percentage of 68.4%.
 In the Chess Olympiad (2012) held in Istanbul, he won team silver and scored 7/9 on board 5, winning him the individual gold medal for that board.

 <European Team Championship> Jakovenko played on the Russian team in the European Team Chess Championships (2007) and the 17th European Team Championship (2009), winning individual and team gold as reserve in 2007, and winning team silver from board 3 in 2009.